A-Duke/a-duke-api/README.md

 - https://developers.redhat.com/blog/2017/03/14/java-inside-docker/
 - https://dzone.com/articles/how-to-decrease-jvm-memory-consumption-in-docker-u
 - http://trustmeiamadeveloper.com/2016/03/18/where-is-my-memory-java/
   - What I can say as a conclusion?
-WellÖ never put words ìjavaî and ìmicroî in the same sentence :) I'm kidding - just remember that dealing with memory in case of java, linux and docker is a bit more tricky thing than it seems at first.
+Well‚Ä¶ never put words ‚Äújava‚Äù and ‚Äúmicro‚Äù in the same sentence :) I'm kidding - just remember that dealing with memory in case of java, linux and docker is a bit more tricky thing than it seems at first.
 - https://buoyant.io/2016/06/17/small-memory-jvm-techniques-for-microservice-sidecars/
-  - In this post, weíll describe how we reduced the memory footprint of linkerd, our JVM-based service mesh for cloud-native applications, by almost 80%ófrom 500mb to 105mbóby tuning the JVMís runtime parameters.
+  - In this post, we‚Äôll describe how we reduced the memory footprint of linkerd, our JVM-based service mesh for cloud-native applications, by almost 80%‚Äîfrom 500mb to 105mb‚Äîby tuning the JVM‚Äôs runtime parameters.
 - https://stackoverflow.com/questions/38747525/spring-cloud-microservices-memory-usage
   -  And all of them consume over 350mb-500mb and sometimes crash, although they will not be used.
 I thought microservices should be lightweight.
 But with this memory usage